daylinmorgan/task.mk/docs/usage.md

 ## Configuration

 You can quickly customize some of the default behavior of `task.mk` by overriding the below variables prior to the `-include .task.mk`.
+These can also be included in a seperate file `.task.cfg.mk`.

 ```make
 # ---- [config] ---- #